bigchaindb/bigchaindb-driver/CONTRIBUTING.rst

 Depending on what you are doing, you may need to run at least one BigchainDB node.
 You can use the `docker-compose.yml`_ file to run a node, and perform other tasks that depend on the running node.
-To run a BigchainDB node, (for development), you start a RethinkDB node, followed by the linked BigchainDB node::
+To run a BigchainDB node, (for development), you start a MongoDB node, followed by the linked BigchainDB node::

-    $ docker-compose up -d rdb
+    $ docker-compose up -d db
     $ docker-compose up -d bdb-server

 You can monitor the logs::